gmatteo/pseudos_ac_she/README.md

 Mg: Add projector for f with eb = 0.05 to improve f-logder
 Lv: Add projector for f with eb = 0.05 to improve f-logder
 Ts: Decrease rcs significantly.
 Add projector for f with eb = 0.05 to improve f-logder
+Og: Decrease rcs significantly e.g from 1.6 to 1.4.
+Add projector for f with eb = 0.05 to improve f-logder